Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Collaboration is an essential factor for the fruition or success of a project.

-One of the common reasons for the failure of projects is lack of collaboration or low level of collaboration.
+One of the common reasons for the failure of projects is a lack of collaboration or a low level of collaboration.

-In simple words, team members or people just don’t know what they are responsible for in the project.
+Simply put, team members or people don’t know what they are responsible for in the project.

-They also don’t comprehend their roles and how much they can or cannot depend on their team members.
-What they can expect from others.
+They also don’t comprehend their roles and how much they can or cannot depend on their team members, and what they can expect from others.

-Project Management includes a detailed laid-out plan including every particular specific role and tasks to complete on a particular deadline.
+Project Management includes a detailed laid-out plan including every particular specific role and task to complete on a particular deadline.

 Every team member knows what they are expected to do and what they can expect from their team members.